-As this precinct is located in a secluded part of the holiday park with views to the beach, an opportunity exists to enhance the accommodation offerings and position this precinct as premium location.
+As this precinct is closely located to the beach access trail, an opportunity exists to enhance the accommodation offerings and position this precinct as premium location.
+Relocation of existing back-of-house facilities in the southwestern corner will support this intention and provide an opportunity to align the use of this area with the current accommodation stock.